Twitch suspends popular streamers after use of homophobic language

 "I'm going to try and stop using the word 'faggot,' but it's one of my favorite words of all time," M0E said in a video.
 "It's not offensive.
 It has a lot of different meanings."

-A Twitch representative said it doesn't comment on terms of service violations out of respect for the privacy of its users.
+A Twitch representative said the platform doesn't comment on terms-of-service violations out of respect for the privacy of its users.

 iHate: CNET looks at how intolerance is taking over the internet.